jcs-elpa/company-fuzzy/README.md

 (company-fuzzy-mode 1)                                     ; enable fuzzy matching at the very last
 ```

+#### :dizzy: What if I want to add backends to specific `major-mode`?

+You can add any backends as long as you call `company-fuzzy-mode` at the very end
+of your mode hook.
+You can log out variable `company-fuzzy--backends` and see what
+backends are currently handled by `company-fuzzy-mode`!

 ## Contribution

 If you would like to contribute to this project, you may either